KevinMusgrave/pytorch-metric-learning/examples/README.md

 # Examples on Google Colab
 The following notebooks are meant to show entire workflows.
 If you want to use just a loss or miner in your own code, you can do that too.

-Before running the notebooks, make sure that the runtime type is set to "GPU", by going to the Runtime menu, and clicking on "Change runtime type"
+Before running the notebooks, make sure that the runtime type is set to "GPU", by going to the Runtime menu, and clicking on "Change runtime type".

+Click "Open in playground" on the Colab header to interact with the notebook.

 ## [Example using trainers.MetricLossOnly](https://colab.research.google.com/drive/1fwTC-GRW3X6QiJq6_abJ47On2f3s9e5e)
 [This notebook](https://colab.research.google.com/drive/1fwTC-GRW3X6QiJq6_abJ47On2f3s9e5e) uses the [MetricLossOnly](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers/#metriclossonly) trainer, and does the following: